HISTORIC & CULTURAL RESOURCES SURVEY

 The Ethos team utilized county tax records and GIS data to narrow the list of 335 buildings to a list of 192 determined to be historic during a field survey.
 Using the EpiCollect5 app, current photos, architectural forms, and styles were identified for all 192 properties.
 Additionally, Ethos engaged with local neighborhood associations and conducted interviews with several elders.
 Extensive archival and historic map research was conducted to document the layers of history, continuity, community identity, and resilience of the area.

 The document includes recommendations regarding historical interpretation and future preservation efforts for the City’s planning and consideration.
 The recommendations were developed through a combination of known best-practices in municipal preservation and community input on the stories and places they value.
+For this effort, Ethos was assisted by consultant Ellie Isaacs.

 The Phase One report was the recipient of a 2022 Georgia Planning Association Award for Outstanding Planning Document.